Carl Zeiss Jena DDR Sonnor 180mm f2.8 and the Fuji GFX 50s

 When full frame mirrorless digital cameras started being manufactured a few years ago, it breathed new life into a vast amount of vintage film camera lenses.
 One of these vintage lenses is the Carl Zeiss Jena DDR Sonnor 180mm f2.8.
 This was expanded when Fuji released the affordable GFX 50s medium format mirrorless camera.
 There are many pros and cons to using vintage lenses on modern digital cameras which I won’t go into here, but a separate post on that topic is coming.

-The lens Jena DDR 180mm lens I tested has the Pentacon Six mount.
+The Jena DDR 180mm lens I tested has the Pentacon Six mount.
 It is the most modern version of the lens, therefore it has multi coating.
 The older versions only had a single layer or no coating.
 This lens is considered by many to be the crown jewel of Pentacon 6 Carl Zeiss lenses and an amazing portrait lens.

 The viewpoint of this review is based on real world experience of using this lens mounted on the Fuji GFX 50s for everyday photography situations.
 I’m not going to go into MTF charts, perfect scenarios in the studio, etc. I want to provide a review of how my copy of the lens handled while using it.